NeonHorizon/lipopi/README.md

 ==
 ###Power-Up / Power-Down Version

-See [this page](/README.power_up_power_down.md) for a version in which the push button switch can both power up the Raspberry Pi and trigger an orderly shutdown
+See [this page](/README.power_up_power_down.md) for a version in which the push button switch can both power up the Raspberry Pi and trigger an orderly shutdown.

+==
+###Advanced Version With Battery Level Monitoring

+See [this page](https://github.com/craic/pi_power) for advanced version of this project which includes the features of the power up/down version above as well as battery level monitoring.

 ==